renovatebot/renovate/docs/usage/config-overview.md

 #### Environment config

 Global config can be defined using environment variables.
+Each config option which is supported in env has the prefix `RENOVATE_`.
 For example, `RENOVATE_PLATFORM=gitlab` is the same as setting `"platform": "gitlab"` in File config.

 Although the mapping from configuration option name to its corresponding Environment config name is fairly easy to understand, we recommend you consult the documentation for the field `env` for each option.